DOG BITE ATTORNEYS IN SAN DIEGO, CALIFORNIA

 To establish liability in a dog bite case, one must prove three key elements:

-That the defendant owned the dog;
+1. That the defendant owned the dog;

-That the dog bit the plaintiff; and
+2. That the dog bit the plaintiff; and

-That the plaintiff was lawfully on the property where the bite occurred.
+3. That the plaintiff was lawfully on the property where the bite occurred.

 California follows the doctrine of comparative negligence, which means that if the injured person contributed to their injury in any way, their damages may be reduced accordingly.
 For example, if the injured person provoked the dog, their damages may be reduced by the percentage of fault attributed to their provocation.

-If you were bitten by a dog but the owner says you provoked their pet or were otherwise responsible for causing the incident, contact a dog bite attorney in San Diego, California, as soon as possible.
+If you were bitten by a dog, but the owner says you provoked their pet or were otherwise responsible for causing the incident, contact a dog bite attorney in San Diego, California, as soon as possible.

 Filing a Personal Injury Claim

 In California, the statute of limitations for filing a dog bite claim is two years from the date of the injury.
-This means that if you are bitten by a dog, you must file your claim within two years or you may lose your right to seek compensation for your damages.
-It is essential to file your claim as soon as possible to ensure that you do not miss the deadline and to give your attorney enough time to build a strong case.
+This means that if a dog bites you, you must file your claim within two years, or you may lose your right to seek compensation for your damages.
+It is essential to file your claim as soon as possible to ensure you do not miss the deadline and to give your attorney enough time to build a strong case.

-How Can a Dog Bite Attorney Help?
+How Can a San Diego Dog Bite Attorney Help?

 If you were bitten by a dog in California, you might want to consider hiring a dog bite attorney to help you with:

-Gathering evidence.
+• Gathering evidence.
 To win a dog bite case, you need to gather evidence that proves that the dog was dangerous and that the owner was negligent.
 An attorney can help you gather evidence to build a compelling case that can result in a fair settlement or judgment.

-Filing a lawsuit.
+• Filing a lawsuit.
 If negotiations with the insurance company fail, the next step is to file a lawsuit.
 A dog bite lawsuit can be a complicated and lengthy process, which is why it is important to have an experienced attorney on your side to guide you through it.

-Having clarity on the legal process.
+• Having clarity on the legal process.
 Many people who get bitten by a dog do not know what their rights are or what the legal process entails.
 An attorney can explain the legalities of a dog bite case and help you to make informed decisions.

 Getting bitten by a dog can be a traumatic experience that can leave you with injuries, medical bills, and psychological scars.
 However, you do not have to face the aftermath alone.
+We will help you hold pet owners accountable for dog bite injuries.